DBraun/DawDreamer/README.md

 DawDreamer has been tested with Visual Studio 2019 and VS2019 Build Tools (v142).

-On Windows, the JUCE project makes several assumptions about having a Python 3.8 virtual environment located at `C:/Python38dawdreamer`.
-You can use a different virtual environment as long as you modify all references in `DawDreamer.jucer`, which is actually a text file.

-Install [Python 3.8.x Windows x86-64](https://www.python.org/downloads/release/python-3810/) to `C:/Python38`.
-Use [virtualenv](https://docs.python-guide.org/dev/virtualenvs/) to create a virtual environment:
+Install [Python 3.8.x Windows x86-64](https://www.python.org/downloads/release/python-3810/) to `C:/Python38` and set a permanent environment variable `PYTHONPATH` equal to `C:/Python38`.
-`python -m venv C:/Python38dawdreamer`

-In this repo, use `env.bat` to activate the virtual environment.

 With the Projucer, open `DawDreamer.jucer`.
 Use it to create a Visual Studio solution and then build in Release mode.
-Note the post-build command, which moves the recently built `dawdreamer.dll` to `C:/Python38dawdreamer`.
+Note the post-build command, which moves the recently built `dawdreamer.dll` to `C:/Python38`.
 Also copy `thirdparty/libfaust/win-x64/Release/bin/faust.dll` to this directory.

-Now you can activate the virtual environment and import dawdreamer:
+Now you can import dawdreamer:

-    C:/Python38dawdreamer/Scripts/activate.bat
     python
     >> import dawdreamer as daw
     >> engine = daw.RenderEngine(44100,512)